bobbimanners/Zapple-II/README.md

 `DEC HL` instuction at line 47 (shout-out to Qkumba for finding what the issue was!)

+The EXEC file `RUNBASIC5` can be used to start BASIC/5.

+## DDT 8080 Debugger (from CP/M 2.2)

+We have enough BDOS calls to get this to work now!

+The EXEC file `RUNDDT` can be used to start DDT.

 # How to Build the Code

 You don't really need to build the code unless you want to make changes.